deepakrajpurushothaman/deepakrajpurushothaman/README.md

 My Value Proposition:

-I am a Technology Enthusiast and I have positioned myself by building skills in the emerging technologies that are in required for future human world.
+I have passion for Automotive industry with strong interest in mobility markets.
+I have positioned myself by building skills in the emerging technologies that are in required for future human world.
 I have worked to find Technical and Business solutions for Connected, Automated and Electrified vehicle.
-I use this broad knowledge to transform way we LIVE, way we WORK and way we MOVE.
+I use this broad knowledge to transform way we LIVE and MOVE.
 I focus my efforts to dream of interesting ideas and bring them to reality.

 Key Heighlights:
 - 💼 Associated with organizations: